March – The Month of War – Mars Vs Ares

 Picus And Circe by Luca Giordano

-Picus, a Roman god who took the form of a woodpecker, was Mars’ companion, in Greek mythology, the son of Saturn (Cronus), in Roman, the son of Mars, and was the founder of the first Latin settlement, Laurentum, which was a few miles outside Rome, it’s said he got his name as he frequently used a woodpecker as a tool for predicting the future.
+Picus, a Roman god who took the form of a woodpecker, was Mars’ companion, and was the founder of the first Latin settlement, Laurentum, which was a few miles outside Rome.

-A much sought- after handsome god, the witch Circe, from Homer’s The Odyssey, set her sights on Picus and attempted to seduce him with her charms and potions, when he rejected her advances, Circe turned Picus into a woodpecker.
+In Greek mythology, Picus was a much sought-after handsome god, whom the witch Circe, from Homer’s The Odyssey, set her sights on and attempted to seduce with her charms and potions.

-The Romans claim the transformation of Picus into a woodpecker, was due to to his skills at interpreting bird omens.
+The Romans claim the transformation of Picus into a woodpecker was due to to his skills at interpreting bird omens.

 Greek symbols of the god Ares